 Bring It On

 Doesn't this sub topic, “Bring it on,” sound a bit presumptuous?
 Who asks for judgment?
 I would imagine that few persons would think to do so.
-However, as I read Psalm 7:8 and Psalm 26, the Psalmist with much boldness is asking God to judge him.
+However, as I read Psalm 7:8 and Psalm 26, the Psalmist, with much boldness, is asking God to judge him.
 Essentially, he is saying, “Bring it on.”
 To some this would seem ludicrous, but not when one knows the purpose of judgment, who is in charge, and who will represent him in the judgment.
 Without a doubt, David knew the answers to all these questions.
 The judgment allows for the truth to be known as it vindicates God’s people.
 Secondly, while God the father is Judge, according to John 5:22, He has committed all judgment to Jesus the Son, who is our advocate or defense attorney.
 That undoubtedly is good news!

 It is highly unusual for the same person who represents you to sit as judge.
 It is unthinkable in our court system.
 It would not work.
-Of course there are those who pull strings and pay under the table, but with God none of that is possible, for David refers to Him as the “Righteous Judge.”
-The key, I have come to realize is to know Him; and that we do through a daily relationship with Him.
+Of course, there are those who pull strings and pay under the table, but with God none of that is possible, for David refers to Him as the “Righteous Judge.”
+I have come to realize that the key is to know Him; and that we do through a daily relationship with Him.
 Prayer, Bible study, church attendance and Christian witnessing allow for growth in understanding and appreciating Jesus.
 Thereby we are able to approach the judgment with much confidence, for we know in whom we believe; and we know that He is able to deliver us.
-And just in case a further point of assurance is needed, consider these poignant words, “He who dwells in the heavenly sanctuary judges righteously.
+And just in case a further point of assurance is needed, consider these poignant words: “He who dwells in the heavenly sanctuary judges righteously.
 His pleasure is more in His people, struggling with temptation in a world of sin, than in the host of angels that surround His throne” (Christ Object Lessons, p.
 176).
 Given the aforementioned, I say, “Bring it on!”